jguzauckas/java-5-4-accessor-methods/README.md

 # Accessor Methods

-This section pauses our work on classes to introduce documentation in code with comments.
-This is a skill that will benefit the readability of your code moving forward, becoming much more important with creating classes.
+This section picks our work on classes back up by discussing the intricacies of getting access to data using accessor methods.

 This section covers the following material: